ePages-de/epages-devportal/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 But motivation is also high in the other teams, who are working with our older legacy software.
 The teams want to build something they can be proud of.
 I love to be around people who are passionate about what they are doing.
-This is not only about work though, but just in general {% emoji wink %}.
+This is not only about work though, but just in general 😉.